Micro- and Macro-Scenario Analysis in Financial Modeling

 Projects and initiatives do not happen in isolation.
 There are always external economic factors that affect large-scale business decisions.
 For example, credit ratings, bond pricings, and looming recessions all affect the viability of capital projects, initiatives, and purchases.
 Scenario-based financial models must incorporate external and internal conditions to maintain relevancy to an organization’s financial future.

 Scenario analysis is best defined as the process of stress-testing a business’s finances over a series of macro- and micro-scenarios.
-Macro-scenarios incorporate both external and internal factors into one overarching financial scenario.
+Macro-scenarios incorporate both external and internal factors which impact an organization as a whole into one overarching financial scenario.
 For example, a macro-scenario for the construction of a new warehouse might include:

 - Purchase price of building materials